rulewis/journey-optimizer.en/help/using/deliver-personalized-offers.md

 For more on how to create and manage offers, refer to [this section](offers/get-started/starting-offer-decisioning.md).

+For a **full end-to-end example** showing how to configure offers, use them in a decision and leverage this decision in an email, check out [this section](offers/offers-e2e.md#insert-decision-in-email).

 ## Insert a decision in an email {#insert-offers}

 >[!CAUTION]